phoebe-bee/py-reevoo/README.md

 ### get_organisation_list()

-Allows a user to retrieve information for all organisations associated with their API key
+Returns a list of all organisations associated with the given API key

 ### get_organisation_detail(self, trkref, branch_code)

-Allows a user to retrieve information for a specific organisation assigned to their API key
+Returns information for a specific organisation assigned to the given API key

 | Argument | Requirement | Type | Default |
 | --- | --- | --- | --- |